 Summer Marine Ecology Research Opportunity for High School Students

-The field work will take place at multiple monitoring sites along the river that were identified by shellfish harvesters through a participatory mapping study that Risley and fellow UMaine graduate student Melissa Britsch conducted with harvesters, shellfish farmers and other local experts during the past year.
-Applicants who are accepted into the program will conduct field work that will be scheduled during the second half of July and the first part of August.
+The field work will take place at multiple monitoring sites along the river that were identified by shellfish harvesters through a participatory mapping study that Risley and others conducted with harvesters, shellfish farmers and other local experts in 2020.

 This program is funded by local donors to the Darling Marine Center, a grant from the Broad Reach Fund to the Town of Damariscotta and a second grant to the Darling Marine Center, Joint Shellfish Committee and Lincoln Academy, from the University of Maine Mitchell Center for Sustainability Solutions.

 Interested high school students can apply by completing the form found at tinyurl.com/DMC22fielddays.
 Please contact Risley with any questions at firstname.lastname@example.org.

 Founded in 1965, the Darling Marine Center’s mission is to connect people to the ocean.
 The Center’s researchers, staff and students work alongside fishermen, aquaculture entrepreneurs, marine industry professionals and other members of the community in Maine and around the world.
 More information is available at dmc.umaine.edu.